-The funding priorities dictated in the Consolidated Plan do not underscore particular areas of the state and awarded funds are based on the strength of application received.
+The funding priorities dictated in the Consolidated Plan are not targeted to specific areas of the state, but are based on the strength of the applications received.
 Bowen's Housing Needs Assessment underscored that there is significant need for housing throughout Vermont.
-A housing market is typically considered balanced when there is a vacancy rate for units between 4% and 6%.
-A survey of multi-family rental units throughout the state conducted by Bowen National Research showed multi-family vacancies of 1%, with government subsidized units exhibiting a vacancy as low as 0.4%.
+A housing market is typically considered balanced when the rental vacancy rate and the number of homes for sale are between 4% and 6%.
+Bowen's survey of multi-family rental units throughout the state showed multi-family vacancies of 1%, with government subsidized units exhibiting a vacancy as low as 0.4%.
 The lowest vacancy rates in this category were in Grand Isle County (0.0%) and Addison County (0.2%) and highest vacancies in Chittenden and Windsor Counties, both at 1.3%.

-While the American Community Survey estimates the vacant, for-sale housing at 1.9%, Bowen's examination of the number of for-sale homes available on the market indicated a homeowner, for-sale availability of 4.5%, suggesting a healthier homeowner market than that for rental units.
+Bowen's examination of the number of homes for sale statewide indicated an availability of 4.5%, suggesting a healthier homeowner market than that for rental units.
+Based on data from the American Community Survey, the percent of vacant homes is lower (1.9%) but this is not generally considered indicative of housing availability.